cgeoga/ACAFact.jl/README.md

 end
 ```

-If you want something that is completely non-allocating, you can pre-allocate
+If you want something that is completely non-allocating, you can pre-allocate a
-a cache.
-Note that if you also provide a `tol` here, you will terminate early
+cache.
+Note that if you also provide a `tol` here, you will terminate early but
-but the function won't remove the unused rows.
-The `rnk` return parameter
+the function won't remove the unused columns in `U` and `V`.
+The `rnk` return
-gives you the rank of the approximation, so you should work with
+parameter gives you the rank of the approximation, so you should work with
 `view(U, :, 1:rnk)`, for example.
 ```julia
 cache    = ACAFact.ACACache(Float64, length(pts1), length(pts2), 50) # max rank 50
 (U, V)   = (zeros(length(pts1), 50), zeros(length(pts2), 50))
 (rnk, _) = ACAFact.aca!(K, U, V, cache=cache) # zero allocations
 ```
+One note here though: this `ACACache` does carry state that gets used in the
+factorizations, so if you want to factorize a new matrix that is the same size
+as `K` with the same cache, be sure to `ACAFact.resetcache!(cache)`.

 # Working with arbitrary matrix-like objects